Find Affordable College Courses

 The colleges and universities below are the most popular for public policy majors pursuing a bachelor's degree.

-Our analysis found University of Virginia - Main Campus to be the most popular school for public policy students who want to pursue a bachelor’s degree in Virginia.
-University of Virginia is a fairly large public school located in the suburb of Charlottesville.
+Our 2023 rankings named University of Virginia - Main Campus the most popular school in Virginia for public policy students working on their bachelor’s degree.
+University of Virginia is a fairly large public school located in the small suburb of Charlottesville.

 Women make up 64% of the public policy majors at the school.